sitaramkm/www-project-non-human-identities-top-10/2025/docs/3-vulnerable-third-party-nhi.md

 * **Use Ephemeral and Rotating Credentials**
    - Replace long-term secrets with short-lived, ephemeral credentials (e.g., AWS STS, Azure Managed Identities).
    - Automate credential rotation to limit the impact of compromised third-party integrations.

+* **Prevent SaaS Token Exposure in Integrations**
+   - Continuously validate that token scopes match indended access levels and rotate credentials regularly.
+   - Avoid long-lived or over-privileged tokens in SaaS and AI workloads.
+   - Validate SaaS integrations with security review processes to confirm tokens are not logged, cached or stored in plaintext.
+   - Automate drift detection by monitoring for privilege changes in issued tokens.
+   - Ensure each workload / agent uses it's own scoped, auditable identity to minimize the blast radius.

 ## References